wp-plugins/wp-double-protection/readme.txt

 == Description ==
 You can see more, on how to use the plugin here in this blog [WP Double Protection](http://www.sourcexpress.com/wp-double-protection/)
+You can also help me make the plugin better by contributing to the plugin in [Github](https://github.com/marutim/wp-double-protection)

 = Plugin's Features: =